Research team

 Abstract

-In the recent meta-analysis of Alzheimer's disease (AD) genome-wide association studies by Sleegers Lab, 39 known and 44 novel variants were reported to have significant genome-wide signals.
+In the most recent meta-analysis of Alzheimer's disease (AD) genome-wide association studies by Sleegers Lab and collaborators, 39 known and 44 novel variants were reported to have significant genome-wide signals.
 Pathway- and single cell enrichment analysis points to microglia as the major responsible for this genetic risk.
-However, none of these risk factors can explain alone the development of AD.
-I hypothesized that unknown combinations of these variants may have the potential to better stratify AD patients and controls.
-To test my hypothesis, I used multifactor dimensionality reduction and logistic regression over the AD-Belgian-Flemish Cohort to search for the putative combinations of 85 genetic risk factors.
-The preliminary analysis identified numerous high-risk statistically significant combinations, mainly composed by APOE ?4 and low-risk genetic factors.
-To validate my results, I am running the same pipeline in the largest European cohort of AD patients, the European AD Biobank consortium, where I will parallelly correlate several clinical parameters with the presence of the combos described.
-To functionally validate the in silico analysis, I will employ cutting-edge technology to A) recapitulate top 3 combos' effect in human microglia (MG) by multiplex gene editing and B) xenotransplant the edited MG into the brain of AD-like mice following the MIGRATE protocol recently published by the Mancuso Lab.
+However, none of these risk factors - not even APOE e4 - can explain alone the development of AD.
+We hypothesized that unknown combinations of these variants may significantly modify the impact of APOE e4 and have the potential to better stratify AD patients and controls.
+To test this hypothesis, as a proof of concept, we first used multifactor dimensionality reduction and logistic regression over the AD-Belgian-Flemish Cohort to search for the putative combinations (combos) of 85 genetic risk factors.
+The preliminary analysis identified numerous high-risk statistically significant combos, composed by APOE e4 and low-risk genetic factors.
+In this project, we aim to validate these fundings in a larger cohort, and provide functional evidence to link these genetic combos to microglial functional alterations.
+To this end, we are currently running the same pipeline in the largest European cohort of AD patients, the European AD Biobank consortium, where we will at the same time correlate several clinical parameters with the presence of the combos described.
+To validate the in silico analysis from a functional perspective, we will use cutting-edge CRISPR technology to A) recapitulate top 3 combos' effect in human microglia by multiplex gene editing and B) xenotransplant the edited microglia into the brain of AD-like mice following the MIGRATE protocol recently published by the Mancuso Lab.
+We believe that the unique combination of GWAS-based significant combos with microglia xenotransplantation technology offers us a way to peer deeper than ever before into the complex genetic etiology of Alzheimer's disease, charting new genetic interactions with APOE and investigating in vivo phenotypical changes in the AD-like brain.Researcher(s)

 Research team(s)